Capabl-AI/AgenticAI-2-Days/README.md

 ## To Do

-- Update all the code to LangChain v1.0.* after stable release.
+- Replace all langchain-classic module functionalities